duolu/CAROM/README.md

 # CAROM Air

-CAROM means "CARs On the Map tracked from the Air".
-It is our most recent work to track and localize vehicles using aerial videos taken by drones.
+CAROM Air means "CARs On the Map tracked from the Air".
+It is our recent work to track and localize vehicles using aerial videos taken by drones.
 It is designed for traffic scene reconstruction and analysis.
 See the following short [demo video](https://youtu.be/YQcnAQMWmas).
 Our research paper is currently under review.

 [![CAROM Demo](https://img.youtube.com/vi/YQcnAQMWmas/0.jpg)](https://youtu.be/YQcnAQMWmas)